Alessandro SPALLICCI

 HOW TO GET TO LPC2E

 Visit the page of the CNRS campus (in French) herein.
 Public transport: once arrived at one of the train stations, Les Aubrais or Gare d'Orléans, get the tram and drop off at 'L'Indien' and ask the indigeneous about the CNRS campus; else at the Gare d'Orléans station, fetch the bus n.
-7 (ticket in the bus), drop off at the stop "Recherche Scientifique", and then walk for 10-15 minutes, see map.
-It takes 30-40 minutes from the railway station.
+40, drop off at the stop "Recherche Scientifique" and then walk for 10-15 minutes; ideally at the Gare d'Orléans station, fetch the bus n.
+41 if you are early in the morning and drop off at the stop "Paul Gaugin" in front of the Campus.

 WHO IS LOOKING AT MY WEBPAGE